 Like agile, scrum has evolved over the years.
 Scrum originally was formalized for software development projects, but it works well for any complex, innovative scope of work.

 You may be thinking, “why is it called ‘Scrum’?.”
 The term is borrowed from an analogy put forth in “The New New Product Development Game,” by Hirotaka Takeuchi and Ikujiro Nonaka, published in 1986 in the Harvard Business Review.
 The authors compare high-performing, cross-functional product development teams to rugby teams using the scrum formation when they restart play.

 "This new emphasis on speed and flexibility calls for a different approach for managing new product development.
 The traditional sequential or “relay race” approach to product development… may conflict with the goals of maximum speed and flexibility.
 Instead, a holistic or “rugby” approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements."

-Any person could devote their career to learning about and mastering any of these concepts - which can make determining where to start a daunting task.
-The first step is to learn to articulate what Scrum and agile really are outside of being a corporate buzzword thrown around but not fully understood.
+Any person could devote their career to learning about scrum and agile, and mastering any of these concepts - which can make determining where to start a daunting task.
+The first step is to learn to articulate what scrum and agile really are outside of being a corporate buzzword thrown around but not fully understood.

 Want a refresher on the basics of scrum?
 Take the eLearning course “Introduction to Scrum”